Speech Therapy Treatments For Hypernasality

 This valve is called the velopharyngeal valve.

-When you breathe, your velopharyngeal valve is meant to stay open, and when you speak it’s supposed to be closed by your soft palate (the roof of your mouth).
+When you breathe, this velopharyngeal valve is meant to stay open, and when you speak it’s supposed to be closed by your soft palate (the roof of your mouth).

 Hypernasality occurs when this process is altered, or obscured.